fzipi/jis-talk/PITCHME.md

 Note:

-“Focus first on identifying and removing the known critical vulnerabilities.”
+"Focus first on identifying and removing the known critical vulnerabilities."
 Instead of wasting time trying to break a system, find focus on known security issues from pre built components, libraries, containers and frameworks; and protect against those before they are put into production.

 ---?image=assets/img/mastering.png&position=left&size=50% 90%